scp-fs2open/wxLauncher/ReadMe.txt

 variables that CMake has found.
 - Set wxWdigets_ROOT_DIR to the root directory of your wxWidgets source directory if it remains NOTFOUND.
-- Set PYTHON_EXECUTABLE to the python that you want to use (it may not show up.
-If it doesn't show up, don't worry about it, it means that cmake found it)
+- Set PYTHON_EXECUTABLE to the python that you want to use.
+It may not show up.
+If it doesn't show up, it means that cmake found python automatically, but if cmake selects the wrong version of python, please see "CMake selects the wrong python".
 - Check DEVELOPMENT_MODE if you are going to be debugging wxLauncher.
 Make sure that it is unchecked if you plan on distributing the code as with this checked, the launcher will only run on the dev machine.
 This option changes where the